developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 OEMConfig is a Google-sanctioned, standards-based approach for an OEM to extend the capabilities of an Android Enterprise Device Owner Device Policy Controller running on an Android device.
 It's implemented by an OEM-provided application that exposes Managed Configurations as means to access device-specific and privileged functions that are not accessible using standard Android Enterprise APIs, such as the DevicePolicyManager.

 ### OEMConfig, Zebra
 Zebra OEMConfig is an implementation of the Google-sanctioned approach developed by Zebra Technologies that configures Zebra devices using Android Managed Configurations.
-Zebra OEMConfig comes preinstalled on Zebra Android devices and is used to administer devices when no Android Enterprise API is available.
+Zebra OEMConfig is available at the Google Play Store and is used to administer devices when no Android Enterprise API is available.

 ### PO
 See Profile Owner.